Lender Credits: Bait & Switch Or Fair Deal?

 When you shop for a mortgage, you contact several mortgage lenders and ask for the rate they'd give someone with your down payment, program and credit rating.
 You compare offers and select the best deal.
 But there are many ways for a lender to price its loan -- at par, with discount points, and with lender credits (also called rebate pricing).

-Here's how to evaluate these prices and choose your best loan.Click to see today's rates (Oct 20th, 2017)
+Here's how to evaluate these prices and choose your best loan.Verify your new rate (Dec 13th, 2017)

 Here's an example of a rate sheet for today from a national mortgage lender.
 It shows the many ways you can price a 30-year fixed-rate loan with 20 percent down and a 680 FICO score.